Crime Prevention Tips

 - Do not allow your body language to send a different message than what you are verbally communicating.

 - Learn about a man's attitudes toward women before you go out or as you talk.

 - Listen to and respond to your instincts.
 They are usually correct.

-- Avoid the use of mind-altering drugs (This includes alcohol) they can cloud judgement and slow responses.
+- Avoiding the use of mind-altering drugs ( this includes alcohol).
+They can cloud judgement and slow responses.
 Be aware of your date's use of alcohol or other drugs.

 - Never accept a ride from someone you do not know well and avoid secluded places.
 Suggest meeting in public places where help will be nearby if you need it.

 - Arrange your own transportation, especially if you don't know him well; drive or go out with a group or another couple.

 Your personal identity information may allow an unscrupulous person to open unauthorized charged accounts, or order goods and services and bill them to you without your permission.
 They may even access your personal or business accounts for withdrawals or purchases, to secure loans, to hide illegal funds, or to remain secluded from law enforcement or gain employment by circumventing criminal background checks.
 Each of us has personal information worth stealing, and our exposure can be great; however, we can minimize our risk by knowing how to prevent and respond to identity theft.
 HOW CAN SOMEONE GET MY INFORMATION?

 Your personal identity information is used to process practically every non-cash transaction: ATM machines, bills and receipts thrown in the trash, public records, unsecured mailboxes, stolen pocketbooks, interment transactions, phony notices and requests from governmental agencies, telephone solicitations, and marketing ploys promising prizes, personnel files, obituaries, and medical records, etc. The creativity of the criminal mind can be remarkable.